The Cover Art

 The home page of shengliver.com is as simple as it could be.
 The title extends across the middle of the page, with a navigation arrow in the top right-hand corner and an image directly under the banner Shengliver Studio.
-Readers can pull down the navigation arrow to access the sidebar, where updates are found and a simple search of the website can be done.
+Readers can pull down the navigation arrow to access the sidebar, where updates are found and a simple search of the website can be performed.
 What is the significance of the single image then?

 The photo was taken at a location about 200 metres from my birthplace, in June 2016, on a Huawei P9.
 It was my first smartphone, and I am still using it day in day out.
 This is 2023.